Neverwinter Nights: Shadows of Undrentide

-Neverwinter Nights: Shadows of Undrentide is an expansion pack for Neverwinter Nights developed by Floodgate Entertainment and BioWare, and was released in June 2003.
+Neverwinter Nights: Shadows of Undrentide is an expansion pack for the role-playing video game Neverwinter Nights developed by Floodgate Entertainment and BioWare, and was released in June 2003.
 The expansion pack adds a new campaign and new features including new character classes, creatures, feats, and spells, and other nuances such as allowing the player to access and modify their henchman's inventory.
 The Windows version also included scripting options for the Aurora toolkit.

 Gameplay

 Shadows of Undrentide expands on the core Neverwinter Nights by adding additional content.
 There are five prestige classes: Arcane Archer, Assassin, Blackguard, Harper Scout, and Shadowdancer.
 The Arcane Archer can cast spells and use a bow with great skill.
 The Assassin can also cast spells and is able to paralyze enemies.
 The Blackguard is an evil version of a Paladin.
 The Harper Scout is similar to a Ranger with extra magical resistance.
 The Shadowdancer has enhanced stealth abilities.
 The expansion pack also includes thirty new quests, sixteen new creatures, and fifty new spells.